BaselObaid/spring-cloud/README.md

 ### Producer Config Server

 - **application.yml**: Configures the server port and sets up Spring Cloud Bus destination for communication.
-- **bootstrap.yml**: Configures the native profile for serving configurations from the classpath.
+- **static/application.yml**: Configures the native profile for serving configurations from the classpath.
-- **consumer.yaml**: Example configuration file served by the server.
+-
 ### Consumer 1 (Client)

 - **application.yml**: Configures the server port and sets up Spring Cloud Bus destination for communication.
-- **bootstrap.yml**: Imports configurations from the Config Server.
 - **ConfigurationsStatusViewer.java**: Component that listens for changes and logs the updated configuration.

 ## Refreshing Client Configuration